nikhilsu/Agile-board/README.md

-# CSCI-5448-Project-Mgm-Tool
+# Project-Mgm-Tool

-Project Management Tool
+A simple Project Management Tool similar to [Trello.](https://trello.com/) This tool was built for a design cum refactoring exercise.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### Prerequisites
+### Dependencies to be installed

 ```
 Postgres 9.4.15